ReactWindows/discussions-and-proposals/proposals/0000-keyboard-apis.md

 When the `onKeyXX` events are handled by the app code, the corresponding native component will have KeyXX/PreviewKeyXX events marked as *handled* for the declared key strokes.

+### Behavior details

+- If a component has not declared the key stroke/eventPhase that it is interested in using the `keyDownEvents` or `keyUpEvents` properties, the native layer will handle the key strokes as default and the JS `onKeyDown` and `onKeyUp` events may/may not get fired depending on whether the native component handled the key stroke when it occured.
+For example, if the RN layer wants to handle a Tab keystroke in a TextInput component in a different way from tabbing to the next focusable element (which is the native default), it has to declare the intent to handle that keystroke through the `keyDownEvents` property by setting the `eventPhase` parameter to `EventPhase.Capturing` and then handling the corresponding `onKeyDown` event for that key stroke.

+- NEEDS DISCUSSION : What should happen when the declared values conflict with the event handlers?

 ### TBD